Sweden holds vote expected to boost anti-immigration party

 He said politicians who have called the Sweden Democrats racist are now “pushing forward the same policies themselves.”

-Most Swedes still oppose them, and some were voting tactically against any right-wing party to prevent that side from getting a chance to wield power.
+Most Swedes still oppose them, and some were voting tactically against any right-wing party to prevent that faction from getting a chance to wield power.

 “I don’t want them to get any power at all,” he said.
 “I think they frighten me a lot.”